-The following instructions are for groups looking to go on a self-led educational trip to Grandview, a part of the New River Gorge National River.
+The following instructions are for groups looking to go on a self-led educational trip to Grandview, a part of the New River Gorge National Park and Preserve.
 Those participating will NOT need to be accompanied by a ranger, though the reservation, pick-up, and return of your supply pack will keep law enforcement aware of your arrival and departure times for safety reasons.
 Detailed do-it-yourself instructions are included below along with general guidelines for the trip, pre- and post-trip activities, and a preview of the structure of the lesson to be completed during the trip.
 The curriculum offered covers different aspects of species interactions, invasive species, climate change, ecosystem dynamics, and endangered species preservation.
 The material below can be modified for third, all the way up to twelfth grade students, and can take one or several hours depending on how many of the activities are completed and how long discussions last.
 There is no need to complete the whole course during the trip, however it is recommended that you do so.
 This is a teacher-led field trip with several interactive activities requiring active engagement, walking along non-paved terrain, supplemental materials, measurement taking, and thoughtful discussion.
 However, each stop along the activity trail requires only minimal set-up.
 If your group is larger than 25 students, we recommend splitting into two groups and reserving an additional backpack (one backpack per group).

 WV Education Standards Covered by Grade

 Google maps address: 4700 Grandview Rd, Beaver, WV 25813

 To reach Grandview from Beckley follow I-64 East five miles to Exit 129 B. From Lewisburg follow I-64 West forty miles to Exit 129.
 From either exit, turn right and follow Route 9 north for five miles to Grandview.

 What to bring for teachers and students: